Heartbroken Redditor Forced To Give Up Late Mom's Dog Because He Can't Take Care Of It Properly

 Coping Strategies for Pet Relinquishment

 It’s important to recognize that relinquishing a pet doesn’t mean one is a failure as a caregiver.
-Mental health professionals suggest that acknowledging the difficult nature of such decisions can foster self-compassion and understanding.
+Acknowledging the difficult nature of such decisions can foster self-compassion and understanding.

 Engaging in therapy or support groups can also provide a safe space for individuals to share their feelings and receive validation from others who have experienced similar losses.